-We’re already in the world of comics, I may consider bringing Saiki in the mix.
+We’re already in the world of comics, so I may consider bringing Saiki into the mix.

-This show is incredibly reminiscent of cartoons on Saturday mornings because there’s a lot of serialization and the vibe is always positive and optimistic.
+This show is incredibly reminiscent of cartoons on Saturday mornings because there’s a lot of serialization and the vibe is always optimistic.

-The show offers a nice mix of slapstick comedy and well-thought-out jokes, and so it’s pretty much a good fit for all ages in terms of having a laugh from you.
+The show offers a nice mix of slapstick comedy and well-thought-out jokes, so it’s pretty much a good fit for all ages in terms of laughing at you.

 The episodes are extremely dense, too.

-They also have very little open air, which makes it ideal for binge-watching episodes or just watching occasionally with your children.
+They also have very little open air, which makes them ideal for binge-watching episodes or just watching occasionally with your children.

 5. Laid-Back Camp